dsccommunity/SqlServerDsc/README.md

   - Now the resource will throw 'Not supported' when IP is changed between Static and DHCP.
   - Fixed an issue where sometimes the listener wasn't removed.
   - Fixed the issue when trying to add a static IP to a listener was ignored.
+* Pester Test for xSQLAlias
+* Correction on xSQLAOGroupEnsure to pass Setup Credential Correctly

 ### 1.8.0.0
 * Converted appveyor.yml to install Pester from PSGallery instead of from Chocolatey.